microchip-pic-avr-examples/avr64ea48-digital-filters-studio/README.md

 ## Setup

 <!-- Explain how to connect hardware and set up software.
 Depending on complexity, step-by-step instructions and/or tables and/or images can be used -->
-All code examples were created using an AVR64EA48 Curiosity Nano Evaluation Kit and the MPLAB X IDE.
+All code examples were created using an AVR64EA48 Curiosity Nano Evaluation Kit and the Microchip Studio IDE.
 Refer to the AVR64EA48 Curiosity Nano Hardware User Guide for using the evaluation kit together with the IDE.

 ## Operation